Gogoro: Singapore

-Gogoro Network in India
+India

 On November 3, 2022, Gogoro announced a battery-swapping pilot in Delhi in partnership with Zypp Electric, a delivery company.
 The network began operation on November 8, 2022.

 In January 2023, Gogoro announced a partnership with Belrise Industries and the state of Maharashtra to invest $2.5 billion in battery charging and swapping infrastructure.

-Gogoro Network in the Philippines
+The Philippines

 On November 29, 2022, Gogoro announced a battery-swapping pilot in Manila in partnership with Ayala Corporation, with plans to launch in the first quarter of 2023.

+Nepal

+In April 2024, Gogoro will be launching in Kathmandu, Nepal in partnership with Nebula Energy, a Nepalese company.
+Nebula Energy will be the authorized and exclusive dealer of Gogoro products including the network in Nepal.